ytthuan/LeoSQLServerRServices/CampaignManagement/SQLR/readme.md

 * "Prediction_Test" table storing the predicted score in the last two columns.
 * "metrics_table" table containing the performance metrics of the two models.
+* "best_model" table containing the name of the model that gave the highest AUC on the testing set.

 Related files: